ahmed-hassan97/Natural-Language-Processing-in-TensorFlow/README.md

 # Natural-Language-Processing-in-TensorFlow

-This repositories to load data in json and tokenize it to learn Rnn to complete pattern
+This repositories to load data in json and tokenize it to learn modle  to complete pattern

 ---